ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ## Adding jobs to a workflow

-In order to add a job to a workflow, you use the `addJob` method on the workflow builder and pass an instance of a job to it.
+In order to add a job to a workflow, use the `addJob` method on the workflow builder and pass an instance of a job to it.

 ```php
 $podcast = Podcast::find(1);